SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/BasicTypes.rst

 Comments
 --------

-As you may have noticed from the examples above:
+As you may have noticed from the examples above, comments in Swift have some similarity to those found in C:

 ::

-   // ...single-line comments begin with two forward-slashes, like in C.
+   // Single-line comments begin with two forward-slashes, like in C.

 You can also write multi-line comments: